 Section 2.
 Faith Community Members, including Churches and Service Organizations

-1. If an individual member of FCM, the Liaison is entitled as a member to be a candidate for, to vote for, and to hold, elective office, to nominate vice-presidential candidates for their region, for President(s), for Chairperson(s) and for Representative(s) at Large.
-A Liaison, as Liaison may vote on behalf of the Faith Community for candidates for Vice President(s) of their Region and for President(s), Chairperson(s) and Representative(s) at Large.
+1. If an individual member of FCM, the Liaison is entitled to be a candidate for and to hold elective office, to nominate vice-presidential candidates for their region, for President(s), for Chairperson(s) and for Representative(s) at Large.
+A Liaison may vote for candidates for Vice President(s) of their Region and for President(s), Chairperson(s) and Representative(s) at Large.
 The Liaison casts votes in elections on the basis of one vote for the Faith Community member and its first 50 members, and one additional vote for every 50 members of the Faith Community member beyond the first 50.
 There is a cap of 3 votes per Faith Community no matter how large the Faith Community.
 In addition, if an individual member of FCM, the Liaison casts a personal vote.
 These votes may be cast for one candidate or apportioned to several candidates.
 The Liaison is also entitled to attend Regional meetings and meetings of the Circle of Directors and to propose policy initiatives to the Circle of Directors through the Chairperson(s), including changes to the Constitution or the Bylaws.
 The Liaison will receive a copy of the Constitution, By Laws, FCM Newsletter, and all other publications of the Federation of Christian Ministries.
-The Circle will inform the Liaison of a Faith Community Member who submits a policy proposal of the Circle's decision.
+The Circle will inform the Liaison of a Faith Community member who submits a policy proposal of the Circle’s decision.
 The Liaison will receive a written statement containing a statement of the rationale for the decision, unless the Liaison attended the meeting of the Circle when the decision was made.

 2. While the Commissioning Program and the Endorsement Program require that participants be individual members of FCM, a Faith Community's individual members may avail themselves of many of the other Programs and Services of FCM.
-These include the Mentoring Program, the Training & Education Program, the Peace and Justice Program, and the Faith Community Development Program.
-The Services include the FCM Newsletter, the FCM Website, Regional Networking and support, the National Assembly, Prayer Support, the National Directory of Members, the National Registry for baptisms, marriages, and holy unions, the Central Office for membership services, and Organizational Partnerships.
+Programs are specified by the Circle.
+The Services include the FCM Newsletter, the FCM Website, Regional Networking and support, the National Assembly, Prayer Support, the National Directory of Members, the National Registry for baptisms, marriages, and holy unions, the Central Office for membership services, and organizational partnerships.
 In addition, those individual members of Faith Community Members who are also Individual Members of FCM carry all the entitlements of Individual Members as listed above in Section 1, B, 1.

 3. FCM strongly recommends that Faith Community Members develop and implement a “safe church” policy.